JohnAugustineMcCain/Trivalent/README.md

 This approach can be generalized to **NP-hard problems** (SAT, TSP, graph coloring, etc.).

-Instead of chasing exact solutions (often infeasible), we build **empirical confidence** that solutions exist or strategies work, much like how AI systems (e.g. Monte Carlo Tree Search) guide play by repeated sampling and confidence updates.
+Instead of chasing exact solutions (often computationally impossible), we build **empirical confidence** that solutions exist or strategies work, much like how AI systems (e.g. Monte Carlo Tree Search) guide play by repeated sampling and confidence updates.

 ### 🔹 Mathematics as Semantic Exploration